SBI-797812 turns NAMPT into a “super catalyst” that more efficiently generates NMN(JacobStudio | iStock)

 Pharmacological strategies that boost intracellular NAD+ are highly coveted for their therapeutic potential.
 One approach is the activation of nicotinamide phosphoribosyltransferase (NAMPT) to increase the production of nicotinamide mononucleotide (NMN), a predominant NAD+ precursor in mammalian cells.
 Using tiny, synthetic pharmaceuticals called small molecules that can activate NAMPT is a pioneering approach to raise intracellular NAD+ and realize its associated salutary effects.

 Gardell and colleagues from the Sanford Burnham Prebys Medical Discovery Institute published an article in Nature Communications that set out to identify small molecule NAMPT activators.
-By screening thousands of molecules, they identified SBI-797812, which activated purified NAMPT, raised NMN and NAD+ levels in cultured cells, and boosted hepatic NAD+ in mice.
+By screening thousands of molecules, they identified SBI-797812, which activated purified NAMPT, raised NMN and NAD+ levels in cultured cells, and boosted NAD+ in the livers of mice.
 “A small-molecule NAMPT activator exemplified by SBI-797812 represents a pioneering pharmacological approach to raise intracellular NAD+ and realize diverse and potentially impactful therapeutic benefits,” said the authors in their article.

 NAD+ plays a vital role in diverse cellular processes that govern human health and disease.
 It has been implicated in cellular processes including cell signaling, DNA repair, cell division, and epigenetics—changes in heritable characteristics that do not involve alterations in the DNA sequence.
 Elevated tissue levels of NAD+ have been linked to salutary effects including healthy aging.
 Thus, there is a keen interest in pharmacological and nutraceutical strategies to boost intracellular NAD+ levels.